| Quick Links

 right, a store can position itself anywhere inside the triangle.
 Moving

 closer to any corner means moving away from the other 2 corners.
+For example, a store can position itself as having the lowest prices,

 but to stay in business it has to sacrifice customer service and product

+quality.
 RULE 1: Do not compete head to head, especially against a bigger

+business.
 Niche marketing is not about trying to be everything to everybody.

 Instead, the goal is to satisfy the wants and needs of a specific group